 In most firms, large and small, the corporate department is filled with hardworking, personable, highly motivated individuals.
 Many big law firms recruit those whom they see as the cream of the crop-top-ranked students at top-tier schools.
 But some large firms are expanding their reach, looking at qualified students from other schools and making lateral hires.
 Also, a growing number of corporate associates have MBAs in addition to JDs.

 Most firms' primary recruiting mechanism is the summer associate program, which gives potential associates and law firms a chance to test each other out.
 Firms look for a good mix: a strong work ethic, a drive to succeed, solid writing ability, and a personality that fits the firm culture.
 And while good grades and law review are requirements for some top-tier outfits, they are always a plus, regardless of the firm.

 Promotion opportunities-like so many things in corporate law practice-vary from firm to firm.
-At some, the rule is "up or out"-if you don't make partner in a certain number of years (usually seven to 10, depending on how much new business you bring in), you are kindly asked to leave.
+At some, the rule is "up or out"-if you do not become a partner in a certain number of years (usually seven to 10, depending on how much new business you bring in), you are kindly asked to leave.
 There are, of course, exceptions.
-At many small firms there is technically no partnership track; membership selection is a case-by-case determination.
-Others have tiered partnership and associate setups which give intermediate promotions, in effect delaying the promotion to full equity partner.
+At many small firms, there is technically no partnership track; membership selection is a case-by-case determination.
+Others have tiered partnership and associate setups that give intermediate promotions, in effect delaying the promotion to full equity partner.